Low GI Diet Tips #2

 Eat more beans!

 Many of us in western countries, don’t eat as many beans and pulses in our diet as our Eastern counterparts.
-Beans, peas and lentils are nutrient dense, high in protein, and rich in nutrients.
+Beans, peas and lentils are low glycemic, nutrient dense, high in protein, and rich in nutrients.
 Being low gi, add them to soups, stews and salads, or puree them into tasty dips to have with fresh vegetables as a tasty snack.

 Eat whole grains instead!